e5k/LagTrack/README.md

 # LagTrack

+**LagTrack** is a 3D lagrangian particle tracking code written in Matlab designed to compute the trajectory of non-spherical particles in realistic atmospheric conditions.
+Characteristics of **LagTrack** include:
+- The implementation of the method of [Bagheri and Bonadonna (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0032591016303539) to estimate the drag coefficient of non-spherical particles over a wide range of Reynolds number
+- For larger particles (i.e. volcanic ballistic projectiles), the implementation of the *Eject!* approach ([Mastin et al., 2001](https://pubs.usgs.gov/of/2001/0045/))
+- Modules to retrieve input parameters (e.g. topography from SRTM, atmospheric conditions from varios NOAA and ECMWF datasets)
+- Modules to plot and analyse the results
+- Modules to automatize inversion and sensitivity analyses
+- The ability to use the code through a user-friendly GUI or via the command line

 Functions are written to be used both as part of the GUI and as standalone.
 The main GUI is opened using:
 ```
 LagTrack